ehmicky/autoserver/docs/events.md

 Events during the `request` phase have a `requestInfo` property on the event payload, with the properties:
   - `requestId` `{UUID}` - unique ID assigned to each request.
-    Also available as `X-Request-Id` response header.
+    Also available as `X-Api-Engine-Server-Id` response header.
   - `timestamp` `{string}` - [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601),
     i.e. `YYYY-MM-DDTHH:MM:SS.SSS`
   - `responseTime` `{number}` - time it took to handle the request,